 Homeless students are identified during school enrollment and throughout the school year by school counselors, office staff, teachers and administration.
 Students who need services are referred to the school system's homeless youth liaison for assistance.
-We used Method 1 to determine the amount of funds we will need to serve our Homeless students each year.
-We determine the number of homeless students enrolled at non-Title I schools.
-We review the amount of funds used for non-Title I homeless students during the previous year.
+CCSS used Method 1 to determine the amount of funds needed to serve our Homeless students each year.
+CCSS determines the number of homeless students enrolled at non-Title I schools.
+The amount of funds used for non-Title I homeless students during the previous year are then reviewed.
 These numbers are multiplied to determine an estimated amount of funds needed per pupil for the present year.